 Buying a used mobile home is no easy task.
-Mobile homes don’t have huge websites like Zillow that analyzes every home purchase and calculates value versus worth for each zip code like site-built home buyers have.
+Mobile homes don’t have huge websites like Zillow that analyze every home purchase and calculates value versus worth for each zip code like site-built home buyers have.
 Mobile homes don’t have a huge audience like cars and online sources like Kelley Blue Book, Edmund’s, or Find The Best Car Price.

 Used mobile home buyers have to rely on a much smaller network of resources and a combination of knowledge and inspection skills to ensure we buy a good used mobile home.
 And after reading this article you will have a better idea of what to look for in a used mobile home (and what to watch out for).